-This Ultimate Caesar Cocktail is a total Canadian classic.
-It’s caesar mix based with a hit of vodka.
+This ultimate Caesar Cocktail is a total Canadian classic!
+It has a Caesar mix and vodka base.
 The whole thing gets flavour and spice from ingredients like horseradish, Worcestershire sauce and hot sauce.
-Like most cocktails, it’s made quickly (in under 5 minutes).
+Like most cocktails, it’s made quickly (in about 5 minutes).
 My favourite part?
 It has a snack built right in!

-The main base of a Caesar is caesar mix (tomato juice and claim juice mixture).
-A popular store bought brand that’s used is ‘Clamato’.
-A bloody mary, on the other hand, is tomato juice based.
+The main base of a Caesar is Caesar mix (tomato juice and claim juice mixture).
+However, the main base of a Bloody Mary is tomato juice.

 Ingredients in a Caesar Cocktail

 There are some fundamental ingredients in a Canadian Caesar cocktail:

 - Caesar mix (basically a mixture of tomato juice & clam broth, as mentioned above).
 You can easily purchase pre-mixed Caesar mix in your grocery.

 - Celery stick

 - Ice (optional), but recommended

 I add a couple of additions in my Caesar cocktail to give it a little something extra, like horseradish and black pepper.
 Plus, I garnish with more than just celery.
 Who doesn’t enjoy a little snack on top?

 Full details are in the recipe card below, but here are the basics: